Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 Parsing the raw documents (e.g., doc, pdf, html)

-Sending the raw text through a small embedding model (similar to the embedding layers incorporated into LLMs)
+Sending the raw text through a small embedding model

 Inserting the embedded text into the database